 The Qualtrics survey tool is an easy-to-use, full-featured, web-based tool for creating and conducting online surveys.

 Qualys vulnerability scanner finds security vulnerabilities in web applications and other network services and helps you remediate them.

 See Stanford Web Services.

 Explore options for where to build and maintain your website, and what University IT recommends for different website needs.

 Stanford’s central web infrastructure services are available free to University departments, officially recognized groups, and all members of the Stanford community who have a full-service SUNet ID.
 These services are part of the main campus computing infrastructure and are handled by a server called web.stanford.edu.

-The Stanford Virtual Host Service lets you replace a long, unwieldy URL with one that is shorter and/or more descriptive of your website content.
-These virtual URLs, also called vanity URLs, help people remember how to get to your web site and make it easier for them to type its URL into their browser.
+These virtual URLs help people remember how to get to your website and make it easier for them to type its URL into their browser.
 Two types of virtual hosts are available:

 Stanford Sites is a self-service tool for building and managing Drupal-based websites for University work.
 Stanford Sites is available for use directly by faculty, staff, and students as a free, self-service utility requiring little technical expertise.

 See Blogs (WordPress on Stanford Domains)

 Workgroup Manager is a web application that gives Stanford community members a place to define groups of community members for use in various online applications, including web authentication.
 Though the name workgroup may imply usefulness only to faculty or staff, workgroups can be helpful to, and maintained by, anyone with a current SUNet ID.